Skip to contents

 The packages includes function check_harmonized_trait() to check whether a given data frame conforms in structure and content to what is later required for parameter table filling:

-## The data frame is acceptable as harmonized trait data source.
+## The data frame (wide format) is acceptable as harmonized trait data source.

-In this case, the data set is ready to be used in parameter estimation.
-As an example, we can run the same checking function with the data base before taxonomic harmonization:
+Now the data set is ready to be used in parameter estimation.
+As an example of checking, we can also run the same checking function with the data base before taxonomic harmonization:

 ## !
 Taxonomy columns missing: acceptedName acceptedNameAuthorship family genus specificEpithet taxonRank